 Madgicx's One-Click Report revolutionizes ad analysis, making it easier and more efficient than ever.
 With this tool, you can view all the data you need to make informed decisions about your ad campaigns without having to switch back and forth between endless tabs.

-In fact, you’ll find 19 templates (including specific templates for E-commerce and lead generation advertisers) pre-built for you, which include data from Meta, Google Ads, TikTok, Google Analytics, and even Shopify.
+In fact, you’ll find 19 templates (including specific templates for E-commerce and lead generation advertisers) pre-built for you, which include data from Meta, Google Ads, TikTok, Google Analytics, Shopify, and even Klaviyo.

 For those busy advertisers, the Business Dashboard also allows you to view the same data across every ad account you manage all from one dashboard, including the other platforms mentioned above.